Act against Aids

 Fighting Aids and giving new hope

 More than 1.3 million people are living with HIV in Zimbabwe, most of them with only inadequate access to healthcare.
-At Newlands Clinic in the Zimbabwean capital of Harare, the Ruedi Lüthy Foundation provides care for about 8 000 patients from the poorest backgrounds.
+At Newlands Clinic in the Zimbabwean capital of Harare, the Ruedi Lüthy Foundation provides care for over 8 000 patients from the poorest backgrounds.

 PreviousNext